benbasson/basson-dot-at/content/blog/20140705-installing-curb-on-windows.md

 As I used the 32-bit DevKit, I also needed the 32-bit version of libcurl.

-Curiously, the MinGW32 version isn't listed on the [libcurl download page][8], but if you poke around and use some intelligent URL guesswork, you'll find it listed here: [http://curl.haxx.se/gknw.net/7.34.0/dist-w32/][9] (7.34 is the current version at the time of writing, you may want to look for a newer release).
+Curiously, the MinGW32 version isn't listed on the [libcurl download page][8], but if you poke around and use some intelligent URL guesswork, you'll find it listed here: <del>[http://curl.haxx.se/gknw.net/7.34.0/dist-w32/][9] (7.34 is the current version at the time of writing, you may want to look for a newer release).</del>

+**Update 30/04/2017:** It seems as though links to older versions aren't preserved, but you can reliably access [https://curl.haxx.se/gknw.net/][10] and then simply navigate via the version-numbered folder (e.g. "7.40.0") to the "dist-w32" subfolder.
+Inside this you'll find the MinGW binaries.

 Simply extract the archive you download; I installed libcurl at `C:\libcurl-7.34.0`